GramThanos/WakeOnLAN/README.md

 ```
 The first parameter is the mac address of the target (usually your network card's mac address).
 The second parameter is optional and defines the broadcast address to send the packet.
-The third parameter is optional and defines the source interface to send the packet from (not for windows).
+The third parameter is optional and defines the source interface to send the packet from (not for Windows).

 Example
 ```bash